 MMBtu – One million British thermal units; used to measure the heating content and value of a fuel

-Electricity CEF – Electricity used in owned or leased buildings served by the Central Energy Facility.
-This electricity may serve building electric equipment or be used to generate hot or chilled water to provide heating and cooling to campus buildings
+Electricity: District heating and cooling systems – Electricity used by Stanford Utilities district heating and cooling systems, which may be used to generate hot or chilled water to provide heating and cooling to campus buildings or to provide process steam to buildings

 For more details about Stanford’s energy system and innovations, visit Stanford Energy System Innovations.